 Need to know if someone has been convicted of a crime?
 A criminal record is a list of past crimes an individual has been convicted of committing, but criminals can seek the help of an Expunction lawyer in Raleigh in order to try and get their criminal record erased.
-In the United States, these compilations are maintained and updated on the local, state, (bookmark to state below) federal, and national levels by various law enforcement agencies.
+In the United States, these compilations are maintained and updated on the local, state, federal, and national levels by various law enforcement agencies.
 Its primary goal is to provide a comprehensive criminal history for an individual.
 Just like the US or anywhere around the world, something like a national police check would be done if companies are trying to hire new staff and need to conduct a background check on these individuals.

 We provide employee criminal background checks, both for current employees as well as pre-employment criminal background checks for potential hires.
 For obvious reasons, employers need to know if a potential hire has a criminal record.
 However, conducting an employee criminal background check is not easy because not only does one have to meet legal or regulatory requirements but also one must search multiple levels of criminal records on a potential employee.
 There are potential employees who wish to learn how to get records sealed and make things easier for them when seeking employment as this will keep their records sealed and will require a court order to obtain.